Missouri Sales and Use Tax

-Taxes in Missouri are origin-based 1, meaning the sales tax rate is based, or determined from, the location where a sale originates
+Taxes in Missouri are origin-based, meaning the Missouri sales tax rate is based, or determined from, the location where a sale originates

-To see a full breakout of sales tax rates in MO by state, county, city and special district, use our easy Missouri sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of Missouri sales tax rates by state, county, city and special district, use our easy Missouri sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate Missouri sales tax totals.

 The Missouri state use tax rate is not the same as the state, county, city and special district sales tax rates.